isaacmichaud/GADGET/cran-comments.md

 This is a resubmission.
 In this version I have:

+* LICENSE file was corrected to conform with CRAN BSD-3 template

+* moved additional copyright notice from LICENSE file to COPYRIGHTS file

 * removed middle initial from maintainer's name to conform with author's name

 ---